 by Cynthia M. Johnson, MA

 Pulmonary atresia (PA) is a rare heart defect.
-With PA, there is no pulmonary valve in the heart.
-Blood cannot flow into the pulmonary artery.
+It is when the heart does not have a pulmonary valve.
+This prevents blood from flowing into the pulmonary artery.
 This is the artery that brings blood to the lungs.
-Other heart problems, like a small right ventricle, may also be present.
+Other heart problems may also be present.

 PA is present at birth.
 It is not known exactly why the heart does not form as it should.